A. RDI Guidelines

 - While settling the Money in Advance, before submitting the details to the RDI for clearance by the PI, it has to be submitted to the HOD or Dean of the respective Schools to ensure that any fixed assets bought in the name of University is properly inventored.

 Table: Vehicle Hire Costs on Kilometres Basis (Tax Extra): This applies only to Kathmandu Valley and Dhulikhel/Banepa/Panauti.
-For long distance travel, the rate has to be negotiated for which involved of a person assigned by the Registrar from Physical Facilities Division is MUST (except in cases where arrangements have been made in field).
+For long distance travel, the rate has negotiated for which involved of a person assigned by the Registrar from Physical Facilities Division is MUST (except in cases where arrangements have been made in field).

 |S.No.||Vehicle Type||Conditions||Cost/km (NRs.)*||Remarks|